pranitjha/automation/README.md

 [NightwatchJS Readme file](https://github.com/pranitjha/automation/blob/main/nightwatch/README.md)

 This repository encompasses PHPUnit and NightwatchJS integration details, along with generic tests.
 It not only explains how to add and run tests in a local environment but also provides guidance on integrating them into your CI setup.
 Acquia CodeStudio (GitLab) has been utilized for the Pipeline setup.
+The test cases in this repository were generated using an AI playground, resulting in a time savings of nearly 60%.